lucjans26/wolkGeluid-portfolio/Security by design.md

 ## 5. Authentication and Authorization
 The web application needs a way to register customers and a way to login.
 However this poses a major security risk due to data storage like; names, emails, adresses, passwords, etc.
 The best way to mitigate this issue is by using a good third party for authentication, especially for outside customers.
-For authorisation Role-based access control is implemented.
-It creates systematic repeatable assignment of permissions, quick addition and changes of roles, intergration of third party user by using pre-defined roles, and easily auditable user privileges.
+For authorisation Role-based access control (RBAC) is implemented.

 ### 5.1 Authentication
 The web application needs a way to register customers and a way to login.
 However this poses a major security risk due to data storage like; names, emails, adresses, passwords, etc.
 The best way to mitigate this issue is by using a good third party for authentication.
 In my app I used Google as said third party.

 That workflow would look something like this:

 ![image](https://developers.google.com/identity/protocols/oauth2/images/flows/implicit.png)